aaaaaa123456789/gb-debug-information/debuginfo.md

 * Fields in a structure are shown with a running offset for clarity.
   The offset of the first field is always zero, and the offset of subsequent fields is the offset of the previous field plus its size.
-  Bit-packed fields are shown in a similar layout, indicating the starting bit position for each subfield and the number of bits that make up the subfield; in this case, bit 0 is always the least significant bit.
+* If a field contains bit-packed subfields, these are shown in a similar layout, indicating the starting bit position for each subfield and the number of bits that make up the subfield.
+  In this case, bit 0 is always the least significant bit.
+  If the field spans multiple bytes, the first byte contains bits 0-7, the next byte contains bits 8-15, and so on.
+  (This is consistent with interpreting the whole field as a wider value in little-endian form.)
 * Single-bit subfields in bit-packed fields are often referred to as "flags"; in this case, it is often stated that the flag is "cleared" or "set".
   A flag (i.e., a single-bit value) is set if its value is 1, and it is cleared if its value is 0.